ThePianoDentist/dotaHighlightHelper/README.md

 - Clone this repo (https://github.com/ThePianoDentist/dotaHighlightHelper)
 - Clone https://github.com/ThePianoDentist/clarity-examples repo
-- cd/move to clarity-examples directory
-- `mvn -P modified_odota package`
-- Set ODOTA_REPLAY_PARSER_FILE in config.ini to the one-jar file produced
+- Set PARSER_FOLDER in config.ini to where clarity-examples was cloned to
 - Set REPLAY_FOLDER in config.ini
 - make a query on https://www.opendota.com/explorer (click JSON to save result) or https://www.datdota.com/frames (click CSV to save result)